darshan8420/darshan8420/README.md

 <h2 align="center">a passionate Mobile Application Developer</h3

 <h5 align="left">
-  I Have few years of experience in building mobile applications.
+  I have few years of experience in building mobile applications.
 Familiar with various mobile development tools and frameworks like Android native with Java or Kotlin, and Flutter with Dart.
 Besides mobile development-specific areas, I also have a good understanding of general software engineering practices such as writing clean and maintainable code, conducting the Test-Driven Development (TDD) process, writing tests (unit, instrumental, integration), implementing clean architecture approaches, and design patterns.
 I always put perfection and high attention to detail in my work.
    </h3>

 - 👨🏻‍💻 Flutter Developer